mattly/maxlib/README.markdown

 ## Abstractions

+- mattly.cc.mapped
+- mattly.cc.mapper
+  > A 1-to-1 Global MIDI-learn system for CC controls that works similar to Ableton Live.

 - mattly.gridboard.js
   > Turns coordinates into notes and notes into coordinates.
 Works similar to the keyboard aspect of stretta's "fourths" patch, but can display notes from external sources.